JimBledsoe/Learning-computer-science/content/class-v-object/README.md

 ![Stenciling backpacks](stencils.png)

+## Coding a Backpack Class and Objects in Javascript

 Let's jump right into looking at the code that defines the backpack class and another file that creates objects based on this class.
 We will write in javascript for this example.

 ### **`backpackClass.js`**